 If you’re looking to cut thicker branches, this Sun Joe electric pole saw bar and chain reaches 10” and lets it cut thick branches of up to 9.5 inches, two inches more than the reach of the other 8 inch bar and chain pole saws on our list, although this doesn’t come with automatic oiling.
 This electric pole saw features the largest diameter in cutting branches.
 Also, a similar electric pole chain saw is the Scotts Outdoor Power Tools 10 in.
 8 Amp Corded Electric Pole Saw with an adjustable cutting head.
 A good pole saw is as useful as the best string trimmer for grass.

 In order to bring you our list of the best pole saws you can buy, we looked at the reach, the maximum cutting width, weight and, for cordless electric pole saws, the battery life.
 If you appreciate DIY work, consider the best cordless drill too.

-We also took into consideration useful features in a pole saw pruner such as adjustable angle head and detachable poles.
+Our pole saw reviews also took into consideration useful features in a pole saw pruner such as adjustable angle head and detachable poles.

-We only considered pole saws capable of cutting at least 6.5-inch wide branches.
+We only considered pole saws capable of cutting at least 6.5-inch wide tree branches.
 This gives a pole saw for tree trimming a significantly larger capacity than pruning clippers.
-We focused on electric pole saws for home gardening use, though the best electric pole saws do carry features inspired by those found in a quality professional pole saw, such as a study aluminum pole and a self-oiling bar and chain.
+We focused on electric pole saws for home gardening use, though the best electric pole saws do carry features inspired by those found in a quality professional pole saw, such as a sturdy aluminum pole and a self-oiling bar and chain.